ApexRMS/wisdm/docs/_sections/section01.md

 ### Owner
 The owner of the *Scenario* can be defined in this column.
 ### Description
-Here, the description of the *Scenario* can be summarized.
-Objectives, species names, geographic extent and other information can be included in this section.
+Here, the description of the *Scenario* can be summarized, including objectives, species names, geographic extent, and other pertinent information to be captured.

 ### Project
 The *Project* is the second highest level of organization within the *Library Explorer*, beneath the *Library* level, and holds *Scenarios* under this level.
 This entry shows to which *Project* the current *Scenario* belongs.
-The default *Project* name is "Definitions", although this can be changed by right-clicking the *Project* and selecting "Properties".
+The default *Project* name is "Definitions", although this can be changed by right-clicking the *Project* on the left-hand navigation bar and selecting "Properties".
 Additionally, covariates can be defined at the *Project* level.

 ### Library
 The *Library* is the highest level of organization within the *Library Explorer* and can hold *Projects*.
 R and Python configuration for each *Project* is controlled at the *Library* level.
 This entry shows to which *Library* the *Scenario* belongs.
 The *Project* name can be changed by right clicking the *Library* and selecting *Properties*.
 To learn more about *Libraries* and *Projects*, see [SyncroSim - Libraries, Projects & Scenarios: Overview](https://docs.syncrosim.com/how_to_guides/library_overview.html)